Listen to the post, 3 Ways To Create A Calorie Deficit For Weight Loss, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 Not only do you get to eat more food, which will keep you energized, you’ll also love your workouts, and love your body recomposition results.

-More lean muscle, less flabby body fat means healthier metabolism and more daily calorie burn.
+More lean muscle and less flabby body fat means a healthier metabolism and more daily calorie burn.

 The best way to create a healthy calorie deficit is by increasing your G-Flux.

-Eat more + Exercise more to still be in a deficit = Losing more (while still being strong and healthy)
+Eat more food + Exercising more to still be in a calorie deficit

 When you exercise, you increase your metabolism, you burn calories and you elevate the amount of fat burning enzymes in your body.

-You’re also keeping your body happy by feeding it an adequate amount of calories, thus keeping it from going into fat survival storage mode, and once again you’re increasing your metabolism.
+You’re also keeping your body happy by feeding it an adequate amount of calories, thus keeping it from going into fat survival storage mode, and once again you’re improving your metabolism.

-The trick is to exercise more, so you can eat more, while still remaining in a caloric deficit.
+The trick is to burn more calories during your exercises, so you can eat more, while still remaining in that calorie deficit.

 Just don’t go overboard with too much exercise.

-If you’re unsure about how much exercise is too much and what types of workout are best for burning body fat while maintaining and in some cases building lean muscle, check out my all-time best selling workout program, Live Lean Afterburn 2.0.
+If you’re unsure about how much exercise is too much and what types of workouts are best for burning body fat, while maintaining, and in some cases, building lean muscle, check out my all-time best selling workout program, Live Lean Afterburn 2.0.

 Brad Gouthro is the founder of Live Lean TV, a media company focused on helping men and women “Live Lean” 365 days a year.
 Brad’s programs and content have helped millions of people all over the world learn how to get in shape, and more importantly, sustain it for life.